Shamshera: Theatrical

-Shamshera released in cinemas on 22 July 2022.
-Originally planned for cinema release on 20 December 2019, Shamshera was later on highly delayed due to the COVID-19 pandemic.
-It was then rescheduled to 25 June 2021, but due to the second wave of pandemic, the release was postponed to 18 March 2022, that once again got delayed due to Omicron variant spread at the time.
+Shamshera released theatrically on 22 July 2022.
+Originally scheduled for a theatrical release on 31st July, it was delayed due to the COVID-19 pandemic.
+It was then rescheduled to 25 June 2021.
+Due to the second wave of the pandemic, the release was postponed to 18 March 2022, then was again delayed due to the Omicron variant spreading at the time.
 It released on 22 July 2022.
 The film was released in Hindi, Tamil and Telugu and in IMAX theatres.

 Home media

-The digital streaming rights of the film are sold to Amazon Prime Video.
-The film digitally streamed on Amazon Prime Video from 19 August 2022 in Hindi and dubbed versions of Tamil and Telugu languages.
+The digital streaming rights of the film were acquired by Amazon Prime Video.
+The film began streaming on Prime Video from 19 August 2022 in Hindi and dubbed versions in Tamil and Telugu.

+Controversy

+The film faced online controversy at the time of its theatrical release, by some right-wing Hindu nationalists, for portraying the primary antagonist - portrayed by Sanjay Dutt - as an orthodox upper-caste Hindu, labelling it as anti-Hindu.
+It was further subjected to a lawsuit for plagiarism by Bikramjeet Singh Bhullar who alleged that the film was based on his story Kabu na chhadein khet; this delayed the release of the film on OTT platforms.
+The Delhi High Court allowed its release online in the interim to enable Yash Raj Films to fulfill its prior contractual obligations.

 Reception

 Box office

-Shamshera earned ₹10.25 crores at the domestic box office on its opening day.
+Shamshera earned ₹10.25 crore at the domestic box office on its opening day.
 On the second day, the film collected ₹10.50 crore.
 On the third day, the film collected ₹11 crore, taking a total domestic opening weekend of ₹31.75 crore.

 As of 11 August 2022, the film grossed ₹50.57 crore in India and ₹13.01 crore overseas, for a worldwide gross collection of ₹63.58 crore.